ablaamim/Openstack-management-SVC/README.md

 ### Benefits Overview

 Kolla-Ansible is the vanilla, production-ready method for deploying OpenStack.
-It combines Ansible automation with Docker containerization to provide a robust and reliable foundation.
+It combines Ansible automation with Docker containerization to provide a robust and reliable private cloud.

 Choosing Kolla-Ansible over a manual OpenStack install is like choosing a modern assembly line over building something by hand.